Dynamic Attribute Mapping in Vector Tile Pipelines

 print(json.dumps(style_expr, indent=2))

-By generating expressions at build time, you decouple styling logic from the rendering engine.
-This allows cartographers to update color ramps, thresholds, or classification methods without touching the tile generation codebase.
+By generating expressions at build time, you decouple styling logic from the rendering engine, allowing cartographers to update color ramps or thresholds without touching the tile generation codebase.

 Step 3: Pipeline Integration & Tile Generation